VIDIUN/vidiun-player-js/docs/playing-your-video.md

 To learn how to fill your media info object correctly, click the relevant media information documentation below.

-> Note: For OVP players, you'll only need to fill the entryid (mandatory) and the KS (optional).
+> Note: For OVP players, you'll only need to fill the entryid (mandatory) and the VS (optional).
 For Cloud TV players, you'll need to provide these parameters and more.
 See details below.

 <details><summary><b>MediaInfo Documentation - OVP</b></summary>
 <p>